CLASS DESCRIPTIONS

 The world-renowned Heronswood garden is best know for its exotic plant collections, amassed over 30 years by garden creator and explorer Dan Hinkley.
 However, since 2012, the garden has been owned and operated by the Port Gamble S'Klallam Tribe and a new philosophy of utilizing native plants has been prioritized.
 In this lecture, Garden Director Ross Bayton and PGST Tribal Member Debby Purser will discuss how Heronswood has continued to preserve Dan's legacy whilst also championing native plants and their important role in tribal culture.

-Supports MG Priorities: Nearby Nature, Plant Biodiversity
+Supports MG Priorities: Plant Biodiversity, Nearby Nature

 Ken Bevis